 This rock is accessed from The Crags day use parking, which is now on the road to the campground on the right.
 A trail takes you up steep switchbacks and around and above the campground, which you can see below and right.
 You then come to a split with the right hand fork going across a foot bridge and up to the summit of Pike's Peak eventually.
 Take the left fork and stay in the drainage.
 Within about a mile the pinnacle will become very visible on your right.

 From US Highway 24 out of Colorado Springs, drive past Woodland Park to Divide and take a left on CO 67 to Cripple Creek.
 Just past the entrance to Mueller State Park, look for a brown NP sign on the left that says "Crags TH."
 Turn down this dirt road and take a right at the Mennonite camp and drive a mile or so further.
 Turn into the Crags Day Use Parking on the right.
 Parking is free for day use.
 The Crags Campground is a fee use area.
 You can hike up the spur to join the original trail or hike the road there through the campground, which is less steep.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pangborn's Pinnacle:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pangborn's Pinnacle:

 Featured Route For Pangborn's Pinnacle